sgmonda/stdio/README.md

 #### Print usage

 This module generates a descriptive usage message automatically.
-You'll see it when your program is called with `--	help` option (or its short version `-h`), which is automatically supported.
+You'll see it when your program is called with `--help` option, which is automatically supported.
 The following code:

 ```javascript
 var stdio = require('stdio');